 This results in better low-light photography that produces 12MP photos in those conditions while enabling some great scenic images in bright, well-lit conditions.
 However, Xiaomi doesn’t have the best post-processing algorithms when it comes to its stock camera application.

 Google Camera ports (also known as GCam ports) have become incredibly popular as of late.
 Even high-end flagship smartphones have benefited from these ports and that means low-end and mid-range devices can as well (as long as they support a certain camera API).

-The Redmi Note 7 does support the proper API and that is going to allow me to show you how sideload and install a compatible port on the device.
+Both the Redmi Note 7 and Note 7 Pro supports the proper API and that is going to allow me to show you how to sideload and install a compatible port on the device.

 Time needed: 5 minutes.

 How to Sideload and Install the Google Camera (GCam) Port on the Redmi Note 7

 - Download the Google Camera port APK here